Marriage and civil partnership ceremonies at a register office

 Reading

 A reading is a simple yet powerful way to create a special moment in your ceremony.
-They can provide a chance for you and your guests to pause and reflect on the meaning of love, your relationship and commitment to one another.
+They can provide a moment to pause and reflect on what love means, and the commitment you're making.

-This could be a poem, an extract from your favourite book or film, or perhaps something someone has written especially for you both.
+This could be a poem, a passage from a favourite book or film, or something someone has written especially for you.

 Asking a friend or family member to read will make the ceremony feel that bit more personal and is a lovely way of including them in your special day.